Skip to Content

 What Are the Penalties for a DWI in North Carolina?

-North Carolina has a unique system of prosecuting DWIs.
-The state classifies DWIs into five different sentencing levels, with the fifth level being the least severe, and the level of your DWI charge is determined by the presence of aggravating or mitigating factors.
-At your initial sentencing hearing for your DWI, the prosecutor and defendant sides will present evidence of aggravating or mitigating factors that will set the basis for your penalty level:
+North Carolina uses a structured system to prosecute DWIs, classifying offenses into five sentencing levels.
+Level Five is the least severe, and your level depends on the presence of aggravating or mitigating factors.
+At your initial sentencing hearing for your DWI, the prosecutor and defense lawyer will present evidence of these factors to influence your penalty:

-• Aggravating factors: Examples include having a BAC of at least .15%, reckless driving, causing a collision, eluding law enforcement, speeding 30mph over the limit, passing a stopped school bus, or having two prior traffic violations and three demerit points on your license.
+• Aggravating factors: These include a BAC of .15% or above, reckless driving, causing a crash, fleeing law enforcement, speeding 30 mph over the limit, passing a stopped school bus, or having multiple prior traffic violations adding three demerit points on your license.

-• Gross aggravating factors: These may include causing serious injury, driving while your license has been revoked for a DWI, driving with a minor passenger during the DWI offense, or having a prior DWI conviction from the last 7 years.
+• Gross aggravating factors: These may include causing serious injury, driving while your license was revoked for a DWI, having a minor in the car during the offense, or a prior DWI conviction in the last seven years.

 The importance of demonstrating mitigating factors cannot be overstated as they can substantially influence the judge's decision towards a lighter sentencing.
 Moreover, proactive measures undertaken by the defendant, such as participation in education and treatment programs, can serve as compelling evidence of contrition and willingness to reform.